Developer Docs

 Deterministic replay and verify self-check

-Run one Decision API call, verify the returned record hash and receipt hash, then replay the same decision_id through /api/decision/:id/replay to inspect verdict/hash drift in one panel.
+Run one Decision API call, verify the returned record hash and receipt hash, then replay the same decision_id.
+Rulebook records default to historical semantic reproduction from the immutable snapshot; the legacy lab below uses current-mode replay to inspect drift.

 No replay run yet.